pgbackrest/pgbackrest/INSTALL.md

 ## running

-BackRest is intended to be run from a scheduler like cron as there is no built-in scheduler.
+PgBackRest is intended to be run from a scheduler like cron as there is no built-in scheduler.
 Postgres does backup rotation, but it is not concerned with when the backups were created.
-So if two full backups are configured in rentention, BackRest will keep two full backup no matter whether they occur 2 hours apart or two weeks apart.
+So if two full backups are configured in rentention, PgBackRest will keep two full backup no matter whether they occur 2 hours apart or two weeks apart.

 There are four basic operations: